abhi3700/My_Learning_DeFi/README.md

 * [Documentation v3](https://docs.uniswap.org/)
 * [Documentation v3](https://docs.uniswap.org/V2/concepts/protocol-overview/01-how-uniswap-works)
 * [Documentation v1](https://docs.uniswap.org/V1/concepts/frontend-integration/01-connect-to-uniswap)
+* In return (profit), traders pay a _fee_ to the pool, distributed among Liquidity Provider(s) according to their shares.

 ### Frax
-* It's not an AMM based protocol, but algorithmic stablecoin.
+* It's not an AMM based __DEX__, but algorithmic stablecoin __asset__.
 * [Frax: Fractional-Algorithmic Stablecoin Protocol](https://docs.frax.finance/)
 * [How arbitrage keeps FRAX price-stable](https://docs.frax.finance/price-stability)

 ## Education
-* Uniswap forked out of Bancor.
+* Bancor laid the foundation of AMM.
+* Uniswap came after Bancor & a better version than the later by 10x reduction in gas consumption.
 * Bancor algorithm has been used in
 	- EOSIO RAM market to decide the RAM price.
 RAM <-> EOS
 	- my project TOE (A decentralized Ride sharing platform) to decide the Rides' price.
 RIDEX <-> EOS